ZackLarsen/ZackLarsen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on causal inference to determine clinical impact of healthcare management programs and risk models to help clinicians prioritize outreach to maximize the benefit of their care delivery.
+- 🔭 I’m currently working on production ML systems in python to support clinical outreach teams.
 - 🌱 I’m currently learning containerization with Docker and Kubernetes/Kubeflow, cloud computing with Amazon Web Services and Microsoft Azure, and deep learning applications with Tensorflow and Pytorch.
-- 👯 I’m looking to collaborate on medical informatics and applying causal diagrams to improve the robustness of machine learning models.
+- 👯 I’m looking to collaborate on ways to incorporate ideas from causal inference to create more transparent and robust machine learning models and systems.
-- 🤔 I’m looking for help with finding the best resources to learn machine learning engineering best practices and MLops.
-I'm also looking for ways to document complex projects and work effectively with team members in a totally remote work setting.

 ### My github pages sites: